Daniishhhhh/healthcare-ai-assistant/README.md

 👨‍💻 Team

-Developed as part of an AI healthcare innovation project.
+Developed as part of an AI Healthcare Innovation Project.

 Team Members: